clojure/clojure/clojure.markdown

 ##Contents
 ###Introduction
 Clojure is a dynamic programming language that targets the [Java Virtual Machine][jvm].
 It is designed to be a general-purpose language, combining the approachability and interactive development of a scripting language with an efficient and robust infrastructure for multithreaded server programming.
 Clojure is a compiled language - it compiles directly to JVM bytecode, yet remains completely dynamic. *Every* feature supported by Clojure is supported at runtime.
-Clojure provides easy access to the Java frameworks, and optional type hints with type inference, to ensure that calls to Java can avoid reflection.
+Clojure provides easy access to the Java frameworks, with *optional* type hints and type inference, to ensure that calls to Java can avoid reflection.

 Clojure is a dialect of Lisp, and shares with Lisp the code-as-data philosophy and a powerful macro system.
 Clojure is predominantly a [functional programming][fp] language, and features a rich set of immutable, [persistent data structures][pd].
 When mutable state is needed, Clojure offers a [software transactional memory][stm] system that ensures clean, correct, multithreaded designs.

-I hope you find Clojure's combination of facilities elegant, powerful and fun to use.
+I hope you find Clojure's combination of facilities elegant, powerful, practical and fun to use.

 [jvm]:http://java.sun.com/docs/books/jvms/
 [fp]: http://en.wikipedia.org/wiki/Functional_programming